Revised DECEMBER 2013 | Download

 - graduated from high school in the state; and

 - signed an affidavit stating that they have either applied to legalize their status or will do so as soon as eligible.

-These laws generally provide that U.S. citizens and lawful permanent residents who meet these requirements but no longer live in the state are able to qualify for the same tuition rate.
+These laws generally provide that U.S. citizens and lawfully present residents who meet these requirements but no longer live in the state are able to qualify for the same tuition rate.

 These bills are primarily intended to help children of immigrants who were brought to the U.S. by their parents and work hard in school with the hope of going to college but then discover that they face insurmountable obstacles.
 Currently, public colleges and universities are inconsistent in their treatment of such students.
 A few schools deny them admission.
 If they are admitted, students in most states are charged out-of-state tuition, which is several times the in-state tuition rate.
 They are not eligible for federal financial aid, and the average income of parents of such children is low.
 Even those who are eligible for in-state tuition almost always have to work at full-time jobs throughout their college careers.

 In the current context, very few of these students attend college.
 Experience in the states that have passed in-state tuition bills suggests that such legislation does not deprive the states of the revenue from large numbers of students who would otherwise pay out-of-state tuition.
 Rather, it raises the percentage of high school graduates who pursue a college degree.